SKShah36/ZMQ-PubSub/README.md

 For download and install instructions go to [zookeeper](https://zookeeper.apache.org/releases.html)
 - To start the zookeeper navigate to the zookeeper directory (eg. zookeeper-3.4.12)
-- '''bin/zkServer.sh start'''.
+- ``` bin/zkServer.sh start ```.
 This command starts the zookeeper server.
 Make sure the port in the configuration file is 2181.

 ### Application